S2-modders/Settlers-DNG-lobby-emulator/Readme.md

 - [x] create new game
 - [x] join new game
 - [x] launch new lobby with other players
+- [x] automatic creation of TCP bridge to bypass port forwarding issues
 - [ ] see all created games with default filter
-- [ ] automatic hole punching to bypass port forwarding issues

 ### Usage